CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Introduction

-To this end, we propose a Cycle Cross-Fusion Expression Generative Model (CCFExp).
-CCFExp is a unique triple condition image generation model, conditioned on identity information of a given ID image, expression information and landmark information of a given style image.
-It could generate a realistic image of the face in the ID image exhibiting the facial palsy characteristics of the face in the style image.
-CCFExp employs landmark features and the corresponding loss to ensure that the model could fully capture the nuanced facial deformations, particularly the detailed changes in facial features such as eyes, mouth, and overall asymmetry.
-When the model is fed multiple features simultaneously, it often encounters challenges such as feature redundancy and conflicting information, which can lead to degraded performance \cite{li2017feature}.
-The redundancy among features can cause the model to overweight certain aspects, while conflicting signals may lead to inconsistent learning and prediction.
-To address these issues, CCFExp utilize a novel cross-fusion feature integration method.
-This approach effectively harmonizes the information from multiple features, enabling the model to better leverage the complementary aspects of each feature, thereby significantly improving the overall performance and robustness of the model.
-Training diffusion models \cite{ddpm,diffusion} on limited datasets often leads to inefficiencies in learning and suboptimal model performance due to the scarcity of data.
-To address these challenges, we focused on improving the training efficiency and overall performance of diffusion models under constrained data conditions by modifying the training strategy.
-Our approach optimizes the learning process and proposes the cycle diffusion framework enabling the model to achieve superior results with a limited dataset.
+To this end, we propose the Cross-Fusion Cycle Palsy Expression Generative Model (CFCPalsy), a novel triple-condition image generation framework.
+CFCPalsy generates realistic facial images by combining the identity of a given ID image with the expression and landmark features of a style image.
+By leveraging landmark features and a corresponding loss function, the model effectively captures nuanced facial deformations, including detailed changes in features such as the eyes, mouth, and overall asymmetry, ensuring high fidelity in depicting facial palsy characteristics.
+When fed multiple features simultaneously, models often face challenges like feature redundancy and conflicting information, leading to degraded performance \cite{li2017feature}.
+Redundancy can cause the model to overweight certain features, while conflicts result in inconsistent learning and predictions.
+To overcome these issues, CFCPalsy employs a novel cross-fusion feature integration method.
+This approach harmonizes information from multiple features, leveraging their complementary strengths to enhance the model's performance and robustness significantly.
+Training diffusion models \cite{ddpm,diffusion} on limited datasets often results in inefficiencies and suboptimal performance due to data scarcity.
+To address this, we enhanced training efficiency and performance under constrained data conditions by introducing a modified training strategy.
+Our approach includes the cycle diffusion framework, which optimizes the learning process and enables the model to deliver superior results even with limited data.

-Our approach extends beyond the conventional five severity levels, incorporating a wider range of facial expressions and detailed deformations of facial features, ensuring that the subtle yet critical nuances of facial movement and deformation are accurately represented.
-This results in a more robust model capable of generalizing to various real-world cases, thereby enhancing its clinical applicability.
-Moreover, this work lays the foundation for future research in automated facial analysis and the synthesis of medical datasets.